 More generally, there is a strict principle under Luxembourg law that no new type of security can be contractually created unless it has been specifically set out by law.

-2 How is a security interest in each type of collateral perfected and how is its priority established?
+How is a security interest in each type of collateral perfected and how is its priority established?
 Are any fees, taxes or other charges payable to perfect a security interest and, if so, are there lawful techniques to minimise them?
 May a corporate entity, in the capacity of agent or trustee, hold collateral on behalf of the project lenders as the secured party?
+Is it necessary for the security agent and trustee to hold any licences to hold or enforce such security?